Menopause Q & A

-This is a normal part of a woman’s health cycle — sometimes called “the change” — but treatment can reduce the severity of menopause symptoms and improve your quality of life as you go through this natural transition.
+This is a normal part of a woman’s health cycle — sometimes called “the change” — but treatment can reduce the severity of symptoms and improve your quality of life as you go through this natural transition.

 When does menopause occur?

 Menopause is marked by the permanent end to a woman’s menstrual period.
 In the United States, the average age at menopause is 52, though you can experience it any time between the ages of 45 and 55.

 Menopause is preceded by perimenopause — when symptoms of menopause begin — and followed by post-menopause — when your body begins to adapt to the changes after menopause.

 In most cases, symptoms of menopause are gone during the post-menopausal period, though you may experience new symptoms as your body no longer produces estrogen and progesterone.

 Some cancer treatments, hysterectomies, and premature ovarian failure can also start menopause.